 Tom Grieve is an experienced gun attorney and zealous 2nd amendment advocate with offices in Madison & Milwaukee.
 He helps Wisconsin gun owners with:

 Criminal defense attorney for 941.296 possession of a handgun and an armor−piercing bullet during crime

 Grieve Law is not a general practitioner law firm.
-Criminal Defense is practically everything the firm does.
+Criminal defense is practically everything the firm does.
 Staffed by criminal defense attorneys who are former prosecutors, our firm understands the letter of the law and how things tend to play out in practice.

 You Are Not Guilty Unless Proven Guilty

-The following legal code may be outdated.
+The following legal overview may be outdated.
 Grieve Law makes no claims regarding the accuracy of the below.
 If you are faced with criminal charges you should consult an experienced criminal defense lawyer immediately.

 Overview of Wisconsin Statute 941.296: Possession Of A Handgun And An Armor−Piercing Bullet During A Crime

 This statute defines an "armor-piercing bullet" as any projectile or projectile core that can be fired from any handgun and that is constructed entirely (excluding traces of other substances) from one or more of the following: tungsten alloys, steel, iron, brass, bronze, beryllium copper or depleted uranium.